emmanueltissera/EmmTi.KenticoCloudConsumer.EnhancedDeliver/README.md

     }
 }
 ```
+### The Controller
-7. In your Controller return the new ViewModel using the DeliveryFactory
+In your Controller return the new ViewModel using the DeliveryFactory
 ```C#
 	public async Task<ActionResult> Index()
         {